adamsalter/bad_encodings-ruby19/README.md

 Small gem that tries to make the task of finding bad ruby encodings in your project a little easier. e.g. 'find_bad_encodings .'

+It basically iterates over the regular 'ruby' files it can find and tries each line for 'valid_encoding' and then returns a list of all lines that failed.

 Installation
 =======